djsyllis/Lazymux/README.md

 # Lazymux
-Lazymux tools installer is very easy to use, only provided for lazy termux users.
+Lazymux tools installer is very easy to use, only provided for lazy termux users; it's huge list of Many Hacking tools and PEN TESTING!
+**NOTE: Am not Responsible of bad use of this project.**

 ## Screenshot
 <img src="core/lazymux2.png">